 In this section we present a series of charts that display the calculations described in the preceding section.
 First we present all the correlation charts calculated contemporaneously: full sample, information-based activity only, USDA report days only.
 Then we present correlation charts calculated at one and ten second time lags of the nearby contract for the full sample, information-based activity only, and USDA report days only.

 For each set of figures, panel A is produced with correlations between log changes to the bid in the nearby and log changes to the bid in the deferred.
-Panel B is produced with the same way as panel A, but offers are used.
+Panel B is produced in the same way as panel A, but offers are used.
 Correlations are calculated over ten minute intervals starting at 9:30am Central Standard Time, the beginning of the daytime trading session for CBOT corn futures.
-One correlation is is calculated per day per ten minute bin, so for every ten minute bin we recover a distribution of correlations.
+One correlation is calculated per day per ten minute bin, so for every ten minute bin we recover a distribution of correlations.
 The dots represent the mean of the distribution and the bars represent one standard deviation.

 Contemporaneous Correlation

-In figure 1 contemporaneous correlation between the nearby and one, two, and three deferred maturity contracts are displayed.
+In figure 1 contemporaneous correlations between the nearby and one, two, and three deferred maturity contracts are displayed.
 Correlations between both the nearby bid and deferred bids in panel A and nearby offers and deferred offers in panel B seem to have fairly stable means beginning around 0.6 at the start of the trading day and falling slightly to around 0.5 as trading progresses.
 Both means and one standard deviation error bars seem to exhibit a fairly constant and stable relationship over the trading day; there is no obvious trend up or down in the mean correlations as trading progresses.

 It is interesting that the distribution of correlations between the nearby and deferred contract bids are at such similar levels, hovering between 0.5 and 0.6.
 Also, the correlation between nearby and two contracts deferred is highest, nearby and three contracts deferred is next highest, and the nearby and one contract deferred is lowest, across all ten minute intervals.
 This result is puzzling.
 We expected either a random ranking among correlations with the different deferreds or that the highest correlations would result from the nearest to mature contracts.